wds4/tapestry-protocol/tips/core-protocol/minimizePseudoArbitraryChoices.md

 TIP-0.0.6
 =====

-minimize linguistic burden
+no cathedrals
 -----

+## Synopsis

-This protocol will strive to minimize, as much as possible, the burden of linguistic commitments required for its specification.
+This protocol will strive to minimize, as much as possible, the linguistic overhead of the protocol.

+## General Discussion

 The notion of a protocol as a cathedral, e.g. bluesky, could be understood to refer to the opposite approach, one that is permissive when it comes to linguistic commitments.
 The "size" of the cathedral, metaphorically speaking, could be interpreted as a measure of the linguistic burden associated with the protocol.